Dornier Delphin

 The Dornier Delphin (en: Dolphin) was a 1920s German single-engine commercial flying boat built by Dornier Flugzeugwerke.
 As well as commercial users, single examples were acquired by the United States Navy and the British Royal Navy for evaluation.

+The all-metal design was increasing in popularity, and the Delphin was also important for the development of the Dornier Komet and Merkur land planes.

+There was three major version, the first version had an open cockpit and the later versions were enclosed with a stronger engines.